Diocese of Pinerolo: Creation of the diocese

 The diocese of Pinerolo was established by Pope Benedict XIV on 23 December 1748, by the bull In sacrosancta, at the request of King Charles Emmanuel III of Sardinia, on Piemontese territories split off from its Metropolitan, the Archdiocese of Torino.

 This included territory from the suppressed Abbacy nullius of Santa Maria ad Abbadia Alpina.
 It was founded in 1064 by Adelaide, Princess of Susa, in Abbadia Alpina, less than two miles west of Pinerolo, which was part of the Marca di Torino (March of Turin).
 The lands belonging to the abbey were governed by the abbots of Pinerolo, even after the city had established itself as a commune (1200).
 From 1235, however, Amadeus IV, Count of Savoy exercised over the town a kind of protectorate, which in 1243 became absolute, and was exercised thereafter by the house of Savoy.

 In creating the diocese, Pope Benedict XIV noted that the King of Sardinia had ceded to the new diocese his rights over the monastery of Oulx, and had given the palace of the Governor in Pinerolo to be used as the episcopal residence and seminary.
-The new bishop, Giovanni Battista D'Orlié, however, judged that the palace was not appropriate for a seminary; but luckily in 1753 the new diocese received the bequest of his palazzo in Pinerolo from Count Luigi Piccone, the former Governor of Pinerolo and of the city and province of Asti.
+The new bishop, Giovanni Battista D'Orlié, however, judged that the palace was not appropriate for a seminary.
+In 1753 the new diocese received the bequest of his palazzo in Pinerolo from Count Luigi Piccone, the former Governor of Pinerolo and of the city and province of Asti.
 The bishop was able to preside over the solemn opening of the new seminary on 23 May 1753.

 The Chapter of the Collegiate Churches of S. Donato and of S. Maurizio was founded perhaps as early as 1024, and it was certainly functioning as a single body by 1278.
 They were certainly secular canons by the 14th century, though some have argued that they were originally regular canons.
 There were four canons and a provost.
 In a document of 1475 it is made clear that they did not live in common, but had separate residences (domus canonicales).
 By 1626 the number of canons was seven, and by 1648 the number had risen to twelve.
 At the time of the creation of the diocese in 1748, there were eighteen canons.

 At the time the diocese was erected there were already working in its territory, in addition to the diocesan clergy of Turin, eight Dominican Order priests, twelve Franciscan priests, five Augustinian priests, six Jesuit priests, and eighteen Capuchin priests.
 There were eighteen professed nuns of the Visitation, thirty-six Clarisses, and twenty-five Augustinian nuns.
 The Society of Jesus (Jesuits) was suppressed by Pope Clement XIV on 21 July 1773.